gsa-oes/office-of-evaluation-sciences/pages/methods.md

 ---
 ## What do we mean when we say "evidence-based" and "test"?

 Results from OES studies impact the lives of millions of Americans, and thus the quality of our work is of paramount importance.
-We follow the [GSA Evaluation Policy]({{site.baseurl}}/assets/files/ResearchIntegrity.pdf) and maintain the following six steps for our projects to ensure the reliability of our findings.
+We follow the [OES Evaluation Policy]({{site.baseurl}}/assets/files/ResearchIntegrity.pdf) and maintain the following six steps for our projects to ensure the reliability of our findings.